Daymien24/Flask-Feedback-App/README.md

 # Feedback Flask App
-This is my simple version of a feedback app using Flask freamwork and postgres database.
+This is my simple version of a feedback app using Flask freamwork and postgres database with some Hogwarts content :)

 # Screenshot
 ![something went wrong](readme.jpg)